 Becoming a Statutory Sub-National Transport Body

-- Coordinate and deliver one smart, integrated ticketing system across the North.
+- Coordinate and deliver smart ticketing systems across the North

 - Become a statutory partner in road and rail investment decisions

 - Oversee (jointly with Department for Transport) franchised rail services covering Northern and TransPennine Express franchises

 - Construct new roads, with the agreement of Government and relevant highway and local authorities

 - Decide on capital grants